 In Notorious, the MacGuffin is uranium ore stored in wine bottles.

-Rear Window's MacGuffin is a suspected committed across the courtyard.
+Rear Window has a suspected murder committed across the courtyard.

-The MacGuffin in The Lady Vanishes is a coded message in a piece of music.
+The Lady Vanishes has a coded message in a piece of music.

 In Dial M For Murder it's a spare apartment key.

 Notice how in some of these instances the MacGuffin is something you could watch the movie and not even remember.
 While in other instances, like Rear Window, the MacGuffin looms large over every single scene.

 Either way can be effective so long as the plot device is driving the narrative forward.

 Almost every movie has a MacGuffin of some sort.
 The movie The Founder about the story behind McDonald's even had some Egg McGuffins.